Subject Leader: Mr D Evans

 Pupils will discover new ways of looking at situations and apply cultural awareness to their decision making.

-French will be a conduit to enhance learning in other areas and increase combined learning opportunities.
+Learning a language will enhance learning in other areas and increase opportunities for cross-curricular collaboration.

-Pupils will feel accomplished when they can confidently talk about another culture and its customs.
+Pupils will feel accomplished when they can talk confidently and with knowledge about another culture and its customs.